Rog Phillips: Final years

-Until his death in 1966 only a few more original stories would appear, seven in total, all of them in a different genre, detective/mystery, all within the pages of the Alfred Hitchcock's Mystery Magazine.

-Even though Graham was clearly ill, he kept himself involved with his first love, fandom, as long as he could, with a last official public appearance as Guest of Honor at Westercon XIII in Boise, Idaho, during the July 3–5, 1960 weekend.
+Phillips' final publications were seven detective stories in Alfred Hitchcock's Mystery Magazine.
+His last official public appearance was as Guest of Honor at Westercon XIII in Boise, Idaho, during the July 3–5, 1960 weekend.

-Roger Phillip Graham died on March 2, 1966, of heart complications, at the age of 56.
-He had been under a doctor's care for the last six years of his life and was scheduled to have heart surgery to replace a defective valve.
-After being hospitalized for a preoperative period in late February 1966, he was placed into intensive care after he entered a coma.
-He never recovered.
+Phillips had been under a doctor's care for the last six years of his life and was scheduled to have heart surgery to replace a defective valve.
+After being hospitalized for a preoperative period in late February 1966, he entered a coma from which he never recovered.
+He died on March 2, 1966, of heart complications, at the age of 56.